jpadie/node-red-virtual-matter-devices/README.md

 ## Further devices

-If anyone needs a particular device synthesised then please get in touch via github or via the Matter Integrators discord server.
+If anyone needs a particular device synthesised or features added then please get in touch via github or via the Matter Integrators discord server.

 # Basic Usage